Rail strikes called off: what does it mean for your journey?

 How much difference will it make it to people travelling this weekend?

-Very little.
-Rosters are usually drawn up a week in advance, and therefore it is unlikely that any extra services will run on Saturday beyond those already planned.
-The schedules are already “baked in”.
+Rosters are usually drawn up a week in advance, and therefore few extra services will run on Saturday beyond those already planned: the schedules are already “baked in”.

+The first cancellation as a result of the national strikes, Friday’s 5.30pm Grand Central from Sunderland to London, went ahead two hours after the industrial action was called off.

 GWR, connecting London Paddington with South Wales and the West of England, said: “Services tomorrow [Saturday] will still be severely affected with no trains running on many parts of the network.”

-The first cancellation as a result of the national strikes, the 5.30pm Grand Central from Sunderland to London, went ahead two hours after the industrial action was called off.
+One notable exception is Southeastern, linking London with Kent and East Sussex, which has restored a fairly decent service to Canterbury, Hastings and Maidstone.
+Merseyrail has also reinstated many more trains in the Liverpool area.

-Which trains are running?
+Which trains are running on intercity lines?

 On Saturday, planned “strikebreaking” services will run on key intercity lines, with one or two trains an hour for London to Brighton via Gatwick, Southampton, Bristol, Cardiff, Liverpool, Manchester, Cambridge and Norwich.